Important Camp Information

 Gameday Recap: 2:30pm – 3:45pm

-• Counselors will lead groups to the Splash Pad and Playground for 30 minutes of cool down.
+• Counselors will lead groups on the sidewalk to the Splash Pad and Playground for 30 minutes of cool down.

 • Dismissal will begin at 4:00pm

 • Parents/Guardians are REQUIRED to show picture ID when checking camper out of camp and must be listed on form as authorized to pick up camper.